dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveNetworkAE.rst

     .. _dcmIanOnTimeout:

     dcmIanOnTimeout_"
+    "Spanning C-Find SCP",string,"AE Title of external C-FIND SCP to forward C-FIND RQs and backward responses according configured Spanning C-Find SCP Policy.
+Overwrites value specified on Device level.","
+    .. _dcmSpanningCFindSCP:

+    dcmSpanningCFindSCP_"
+    "Spanning C-Find SCP Policy",string,"Specifies policy for combining matches returned from configured Spanning C-Find SCP with matching entries from the archive DB.
+Enumerated values: SUPPLEMENT, MERGE, REPLACE.
+Overwrites value specified on Device level.
+Enumerated values: SUPPLEMENT, MERGE or REPLACE","
+    .. _dcmSpanningCFindSCPPolicy:

+    dcmSpanningCFindSCPPolicy_"
-    "Fallback C-Move SCP",string,"AE Title of external C-MOVE SCP to forward C-MOVE RQs if the requested Entities are not managed by this archive","
+    "Fallback C-Move SCP",string,"AE Title of external C-MOVE SCP to forward C-MOVE RQs if the requested Entities are not managed by this archive.
+Overwrites value specified on Device level.","
     .. _dcmFallbackCMoveSCP:

     dcmFallbackCMoveSCP_"
-    "Fallback C-Move SCP Study Older Than",string,"Specifies threshold for Study Date in format YYYYMMDD for marking received Studies as (potential) incomplete to enforce the retrieve from configured dcmFallbackCMoveSCP","
+    "Fallback C-Move SCP Study Older Than",string,"Specifies threshold for Study Date in format YYYYMMDD for marking received Studies as (potential) incomplete to enforce the retrieve from configured dcmFallbackCMoveSCP.
+Overwrites value specified on Device level.","
     .. _dcmFallbackCMoveSCPStudyOlderThan:

     dcmFallbackCMoveSCPStudyOlderThan_"
-    "Fallback C-Move SCP Destination",string,"AE Title of local C-STORE-SCP to be set as Move Destination in C-MOVE RQs forwarded to the external C-MOVE SCP specified by dcmFallbackCMoveSCP","
+    "Fallback C-Move SCP Destination",string,"AE Title of local C-STORE-SCP to be set as Move Destination in C-MOVE RQs forwarded to the external C-MOVE SCP specified by dcmFallbackCMoveSCP.
+Overwrites value specified on Device level.","
     .. _dcmFallbackCMoveSCPDestination:

     dcmFallbackCMoveSCPDestination_"
-    "Fallback C-Move SCP Leading C-Find SCP",string,"AE Title of external C-FIND SCP for Verification of Number of Instances retrieved from external C-MOVE SCP specified by dcmFallbackCMoveSCP.","
+    "Fallback C-Move SCP Leading C-Find SCP",string,"AE Title of external C-FIND SCP for Verification of Number of Instances retrieved from external C-MOVE SCP specified by dcmFallbackCMoveSCP.
+Overwrites value specified on Device level.","
     .. _dcmFallbackCMoveSCPLeadingCFindSCP:

     dcmFallbackCMoveSCPLeadingCFindSCP_"
     "Fallback C-Move SCP Retries",integer,"Maximal number of retries to retrieve not available objects from C-MOVE SCP configured by dcmFallbackCMoveSCP. -1 = forever.
-Use value configured on Device level, if absent","
+Overwrites value specified on Device level.","
     .. _dcmFallbackCMoveSCPRetries:

     dcmFallbackCMoveSCPRetries_"
-    "Alternative C-Move SCP",string,"AE Title of alternative C-MOVE SCP to forward C-MOVE RQs if the requested Entities are not located on a local attached Storage","
+    "Alternative C-Move SCP",string,"AE Title of alternative C-MOVE SCP to forward C-MOVE RQs if the requested Entities are not located on a local attached Storage.
+Overwrites value specified on Device level.","
     .. _dcmAltCMoveSCP:

     dcmAltCMoveSCP_"